Other Supported Ministries

 Lutheran Special Education Ministries

 Lutheran Special Education Ministries (LSEM) is a Christ-centered resource for children with learning needs.
 Over the years our greatest asset has been our ability to adapt based on the needs of the children we serve.
 Our programs, services and resources have differentiated us since we were founded in 1873 by actively seeking new ways to reach, serve and support children with various learning needs.
 Every day we praise God for the opportunity to help so many children.
 Today we’re proud to be following God’s plan to serve children with specialized learning needs — no matter where they may be.
 That is why our partnerships with Christian schools and iCAN after school programs serving children in communities in need has been such a success.
-Dennis Senne is our congregation rep. You can also follow them on Facebook.

 www.luthsped.org